Travelers entering or leaving Korea are to take note of certain restricted items that are not to be carried into or out of the country.

 - Before security inspection, passengers must separate these bags from other baggage and present them to the inspectors.

 ※ Duty free items (including liquid and gel forms) are allowed to be carried on regardless of the item’s volume.
 All products will be placed in tamper-evident bags and can be collected at the pick-up counters at the designated area of the airport.
 The bags should not be torn before boarding in order to carry them on board, and all products should remain in the bag until the plane arrives at the destination country.
 For more detailed information, please visit the carrier service you are taking as the rules may differ when traveling to or via another country.

 Information provided by Korea Customs Service and Incheon International Airport

 ☞ 1330 Korea Travel Hotline: +82-2-1330 (Korean, English, Japanese, Chinese)

-* This page was last updated in May 2016 and therefore information may differ from what is presented here.
-We advise you to check with the official website before visiting.
+This page was last updated on May 26, 2016, and therefore information may differ from what is presented here.